asyavillan04/aroma-journal/README.md

 - Calculate weight of ingridients for any amount of perfume they need
 - See warnings about IRFA restrictions

-Planned languages: English, Spanish, Russian, Esperanto
+Planned interface languages: English, Spanish, Russian, Esperanto